 Practices.
 Protocols.
 Approaches.
 Techniques.
 These are the words movement pioneers reach for when they are trying to describe what they do.
 Coining a term for a new method gives you the right to teach it your way.
 Persona.
 Panache.
 Mojo.
 Mystique.
 We use these terms to grasp at the essence of a mentor’s soul.
-When enough people label a person remarkable, a reputation is earned.
+When enough people label a person or group as remarkable, a reputation is earned.
 Modalities is the catch-all word we use to describe the genre.
-Some are amorphous processes that invite improvised facilitation, while others have specific moves or techniques that can be codified, memorized, and taught.
+Some are interpretive processes that invite improvised facilitation, while others have specific moves or techniques that can be codified, memorized, and taught.

 This is a living, working document.
 Please post comments, corrections and additions below.